redeclipse/oldsvnre/data/trak/trak4/readme.txt

 Opactiy.us: http://www.opacity.us/

 Some source material is borrowed from cgtextures.com.
 Specifically, the kitchen and kitchen1.tga files.
 Also, cheers, to keres for providing the wood base texture for those two textures.
+NOTE: These textures have been removed in Red Eclipse
 ------------------

 The pack is released under the terms of CC-by 3.0.